 Results

 The results revealed one data cleaning procedure that consistently resulted in higher coherence scores.
 This procedure used both a lemmatizer (removes pluralization, conjugation) and stemmer (changes words to their root).
-Given the informal nature of our dataset, it made sense that the strictest cleaning method resulted in more concise and coherent topics (reviewing the effects of different cleaning approaches on interpretation is beyond the scope of this paper).
+Given the informal nature of our dataset, it made sense that the strictest cleaning method resulted in more concise and coherent topics.
 The 100-character restrictions resulted in considerably higher average coherence scores.
 Of the 359,387 “worst” reviews, 211,224 met the 100-character threshold.

 Figure 1 shows the elbow plots for the 100-character minimum models, the average of average coherence scores can be seen on the right.
 The sharpest drops in the rate of increase of average coherence occurred at the models for 6, 11 and 19 topics.
 When we reviewed the results of the 19-topic model we found many topics shared several key-words, which we interpreted as redundancy, and that it was more difficult to identify consistent issues in most topics.
 The topics in the 11-topic model were more differentiated and considerably easier to interpret.
 At 11 Topics, reviews were fairly evenly distributed with average percentage of reviews per topic at 9.09% with a standard deviation of 0.014%.

 Table 2 displays each topic’s coherence score, key-words, and the percentage of reviews in which they were present.
 What follows are the topic descriptions sorted by coherence.
+We begin with Topic 7 which had the highest coherence score, and was the topic of concern for over 8% of the reviews.
 We included a selection of fifteen sample reviews for each topic after the topic descriptions.
 The full body of sample reviews can be found in the appendix or on our GitHub page.

 Figure 1: Elbow plot